Apicurio/apicurio-registry-examples/event-driven-architecture/README.md

 ### Check the data

 The previous step created and started the connector.
-Now, all the data inserted will be captured by Debezium and sent as events into Kafka.
+Now, all the data inserted in the Apicurio Registry database will be captured by Debezium and sent as events into Kafka.

 ## Summary